Antonin Scalia: Death and funeral

 Scalia died in his sleep at age 79.
-His body was discovered on the morning of February 13, 2016, in his room at Cibolo Creek Ranch in Shafter, Texas.
+His body was discovered on the morning of February 13, 2016, in his room at Cibolo Creek Ranch, near Shafter, Texas in Presidio County, Texas.
 He had gone quail hunting the afternoon before, and then dined as the guest of John B. Poindexter, owner of the ranch.
 After Poindexter discovered the body, he called the Presidio County sheriff's department to ask for the number of the U.S. Marshals Service to report a death.
 Poindexter was reluctant to say who had died to Sheriff Danny Dominguez.
 Dominguez had the Marshal's Service call the ranch owner, and both the marshals and the sheriff went to the ranch, where they were shown Scalia's body.
 Dominguez instructed his office to call local justice of the peace Juanita Bishop, but she was out of town.

-County Judge Cinderela Guevara pronounced Scalia dead of natural causes.
+County judge Cinderela Guevara pronounced Scalia dead of natural causes.
 She did not see the body, which under Texas law is not required, nor did she order an autopsy.
 Bishop, as well as David Beebe, another justice of the peace, later disagreed with the decision not to order an autopsy for Scalia.
 Guevara, who conferred by telephone with Scalia's physician, stated that she made the determination to pronounce Scalia dead from natural causes after being told by county sheriff Dominguez on the scene that "there were no signs of foul play" and that Scalia "was having health issues".
 Scalia's physician, Rear Admiral Brian P. Monahan, told her Scalia had a history of heart trouble, including high blood pressure, and was recently deemed too weak to undergo surgery for a torn rotator cuff.
 According to Sunset Funeral Home director Chris Lujan, Scalia's family also declined to have an autopsy performed after his body was transferred to his El Paso funeral home, prior to its return to Fairfax, Virginia.

-Kansas v.
-Carr (2016) was the last majority opinion written by Justice Scalia before his death in February 2016, though his last dissenting opinion was in FERC v.
+Justice Scalia's last majority opinion was Kansas v.
+Carr (2016), and his last dissenting opinion and last overall was FERC v.
 Electric Power Supply Association (2016).
 Following his death, Scalia lay in repose in the Great Hall of the United States Supreme Court Building on February 19, 2016.
 Scalia's son, Father Paul Scalia, celebrated a Catholic funeral Mass and delivered the homily on February 20, 2016, at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 The Obama administration was represented at the funeral by Vice President Joe Biden; President Barack Obama did not attend.
 Scalia's remains were interred at a private ceremony at Fairfax Memorial Park in Fairfax, Virginia.